About Our Therapy Horse Training

 All our horses here are VERY WELL TRAINED to be handled around wheelchairs, beds and walkers as well as being trained to live inside the house, potty training PLUS they learn to do agility training over obstacles & jumps!
 We also are doing the basic training to be Mobility Service Horses.
 We have lots of detailed videos showing our signature training!

 We have had so many requests over the years that we decided for the first time ever we will offer our superior therapy horse training services to the public.
 We LOVE what we do and we LOVE our horses!
 Besides having extensive horse knowledge and years of horse training experience, the kindness and love we have for these horses shows through our training!
 Each horse is treated as part of the family!.
 We pride ourselves in being the best in the country and with over 24 years experience we have extensive background and knowledge on Therapy Training and Trick Training horses!
 We have many clients all over the USA and in other countries!
 We will be offering therapy training services at our new farm in Bradenton, Florida starting 2021.
-We are booked until September/October 2022.
+We are booked until January 2023.
 The horse must meet our temperament requirements before being accepted!
 The mini also must be under 34" and be at least a year of age (NO colts or stallions, they must be geldings or mares only) and have proof of current vaccinations given by a licensed vet and a negative coggins.
 Insurance on your horse is recommended but not required.
 All three training programs we offer include full board - hay, grain, stall cleaning, farrier work if needed, worming, and daily turnout plus therapy registration, personalized therapy vest with your horse's name and your farm name on it as well as shoes for your mini.
 Please note your mini must know how to halter, lead and have basic ground manners.
 If it doesn't have any of this training, then you must pay for an additional month of training.

 Our Level 1 Therapy Training Program is a 30 day training program that costs $3500.00.
 At Level 1 we will train your mini all the basics of therapy work (obstacle work with poles, tarp, jumps, etc. plus desensitizing and indoor therapy performance training).
 We also teach it to go up steps and ramps and load in a van.
 We will take your horse out on a couple therapy visits at nursing homes to get them started.